 The American Medical Association is just the latest group to acknowledge the pending shortage of physicians.
 The association is projecting a deficit of up to 200,000 physicians by the year 2020.

 For those facilities that are attempting to recruit physicians to rural areas, the problem becomes more challenging.
-Even though the total number of practicing physicians has increased, the General Accounting Office reports in a survey conducted in 2003 that nearly 17,000 physicians or about 12 percent, were willing to settle in rural areas.
-At the same time, 123,000 physicians ( or 88 percent of the increase in physicians from 1991 to 2001) settled in metropolitan areas. (www.gao.gov)
+Even though the total number of practicing physicians has increased, few candidates are willing to settle in rural areas.

 It is undeniable that searches that once took a few months from start to finish, now can take two to three years.
 Many facilities now recognize that having locum tenens physicians in place during this "search" period is the best option they have.
 Locum tenens physicians have proven that they can be an on-going and affordable solution to most staffing challenges, especially in hard-to-fill geographic locations.

 In this highly competitive day and age, medical facilities of all sizes are turning to locum tenens when they have staffing issues that need to be resolved fast.
 An excellent place to learn more about locum tenens is www.nalto.org which is the National Association of Locum Tenens Organizations.
 This resource site has listings of members as well as good information on the topic of locum tenens.

 The use of locum tenens physicians has increased significantly over the last decade.
 Health care administrators, private practice physicians, and even government agencies are turning to locum tenens physicians and mid-level providers when they have vacancies that need to be filled quickly and professionally.
 There are some very good reasons for working with locum tenens providers, and this article examines some of those.